Staying Safe: Tips to Help Your Student

 - Report suspicious activity to the Department of Safety and Security and pay attention to the well being of others on campus.

 - Protect your identity by being aware of ways you can secure it from potential theft.
+According to the Federal Trade Commission, 18-29-year olds are the group most commonly victimized by identity theft.

 - While Berea is a safe community, you should be alert to situations, surroundings and people who might compromise your well being.
 Avoid carrying expensive belongings and large quantities of cash.